 5. Caye Caulker, Belize

-The Belize Barrier reef reserve system is located at a distance of less than a mile from Caye Caulker.
+The Belize Barrier reef reserve system is located less than a mile from Caye Caulker.
 This place provides with stunning coral gardens along with its great blue hole, as pictured above, which attract thousands of divers each year.

 6. Utila, Honduras